“Bane of My Existence” – Says: Every Door to Door Salesman Ever

 So, even with little success, sales reps need to keep their heads up and continue making cold calls until they succeed.

-Consequently, we have put together seven door-to-door sales strategies that will set you up for success.
+We have put together seven door-to-door sales strategies that will set you up for success.

 #1 Use Doorknob Hangers to Reach out to Missed Opportunities